yogesh1454/food-app/tea-snacks-delivery-aggregator/order-catalog-service/PACKAGE_STRUCTURE.md

 ---

 ### **2. Delivery Domain** (`delivery/`)
-All delivery-related features and logic.
+All delivery and rider-related features and logic.

 ```
 delivery/